davidforrest/SJC_Music/2023_Spring_notes.md

   - it is a polemic agains tthe view that music has ethical effects on the listener.
 - Sextus Empiricus (ADc.
 200) argues similarly in his essay Against the Musicians, which forms the sixth book of his Against the Scientists.
 - The dialogue On Music which comes down to us as a work of Plutarch's, but is certainly not by him,
   - is a source of unique value for the early history of Greek music, or at least for what was believed about it in the Classi- cal period.
-Though itself late-perhaps of about Athenaeus' time-it cites excellent Classical authorities such as Glaucus of Rhegium (c.400 BC, author of a book On the Ancient Poets and Musicians), Heraclides Ponticus (mid-fourth century BC), and Anstoxenus (lost writings), and it paraphrases substantial excerpts from them m undi-
+Though itself late-perhaps of about Athenaeus' time-it cites excellent Classical authorities such as Glaucus of Rhegium (c.400 BC, author of a book On the Ancient Poets and Musicians), Heraclides Ponticus (mid-fourth century BC), and Anstoxenus (lost writings), and it paraphrases substantial excerpts from them m undigested form.
-  - gested form.
 - There is the Chrestomathy of the fifth-century Neoplatonist Proclus, a history of poetry of which half survives in an epitome by Photius; and a brief discussion of tragedy by Michael Psellus (eleventh century), not published until I963 by R. Browning
 - Many elements of Greek theory were taken over by the Arab writers on music, the most important of whom is Abu n-Nasr Mulhammad ibn Muhlammad ibn Tarlhan ibn 'Uzlag al-Farabi, popularly known as AI-Farabi (c.
 870-950).
 - Martianus' De nuptiis Philologiae et Mercurii is a survey of the liberal arts.
 The treatment of music, which occupies the ninth book, is based primarily on Aristides Quintilianus.